EirEoin/Graphic-Designer/README.md

 ### User goals

-* Give the user an easy to navigate E-Commerce store
-* Allow customers the option to purchase items directly from the site
+* As a User I want to browse and have the option to purchase items directly from the site
-* Give users a Gallery of previous works
+* As a User I want to view a Gallery of previous works
-* Give the user additional places to view more work and items through social media
+* As a User I want more way to view items through social media platforms
-* Allow the visitor to be able to create and account, add items to their basket and checkout
+* As a User I want to be able to create and account, add items to my basket and checkout

+### Admin Goals

+* As an Admin I want to be able to add to my Gallery
+* Admins are able to add products easily
+* As an Admin I also want to manage orders easily and securely

+### Developer Goals

+* As a Developer I want to produce and maintain and develop a high performing, secure webstore
+* As a Developer I aim to make the checkout process as streamlined and user-friendly as possible
+* As a Developer I want to Implement Customer feedback in some way to continually improve the User experience

 ## User stories